Ira Frederick Aldridge(1807-1867), Actor

 Sitter in 4 portraits

-Aldridge was born in New York and educated at the New York African Free School, where he began to develop an interest in theatre.
-He came to Britain in 1824, and first appeared on the London stage in 1825 playing the role of Prince Oroonoko of Africa in the melodrama The Revolt of Surinam, or A Slave's Revenge.
-In 1833, he made his West End debut playing Othello.
-Audiences were positive but reviewers found the idea of a black actor shocking and the play was soon cancelled.
-Aldridge was better received elsewhere and made several successful European tours, becoming one of the highest paid actors in the world.
+Born in New York and educated at the New York African Free School, where Aldridge developed an interest in theatre.
+He came to Britain in 1824, and first appeared in May 1825 as Othello at the Royalty Theatre in the east end of London.
+In 1833 he made his West End debut playing Othello again at Covent Garden; audiences were positive but reviewers found the idea of a black actor shocking and the third and final performance was cancelled.
+Aldridge continued to perform around Britain, cultivating various black roles and was better received elsewhere.
+He made several successful European tours, becoming one of the highest paid actors in the world.
 His subsequent reputation led to a triumphant return to the London stage in 1855.
-He died on tour in Poland.

 published by John Tallis & Company, after William Paine